Eseohe281/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -nu *.html .. is used Create a script that copies all the HTML files from the current working directory to the parent of the working directory mv [[:upper:]]* /tmp/u is used to Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u. rm *~ is used to Create a script that deletes all files in the current working directory that end with the character mkdir -p welcome/to/school is used to Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory~
+cp -nu *.html .. is used Create a script that copies all the HTML files from the current working directory to the parent of the working directory mv [[:upper:]]* /tmp/u is used to Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u. rm *~ is used to Create a script that deletes all files in the current working directory that end with the character mkdir -p welcome/to/school is used to Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory ls -pamv is used to Write a command that lists all the files and directories of the current directory, separated by commas (,).
+~